whigg/grav_correction/README.md

 # Geophysics - Gravity Data Reduction #

-This is a nifty program that inputs a simple data file and spits out the corrected gravity measurements along with original data.
+This is a program that inputs a simple data file and spits out the corrected gravity measurements appended to original data.

 Gravity Corrections Included:

 * Drift Correction
 * Latitude Correction
 * Free-air Correction
 * Bouguer Correction

 You will need 3 files for this program to work, and they must all be in the same directory as the main program file called 'grav'

 Files Needed:

-    * grav
+* grav (grav.exe - windows)
 * config.txt
 * data.txt

 ### DATA.TXT ###